Old Fashioned Lemon Squares Classic Recipe

 Can I use bottled lemon juice instead of fresh lemons?

-You can but it won’t taste the same, I highly recommend using fresh lemon juice.
+You can but it won’t taste the same, I highly recommend using fresh lemon juice if you can.

 How can I make lemon bars more kid-friendly?